 Confirming availability of substitutes included in the ARTG

-We contact the sponsors of medicines that are unavailable or in short supply, to confirm availability and investigate whether other suppliers of the substitutes are able to increase supply to cover the shortfall.
+We use information provided in shortage notifications or contact the sponsors of medicines that are unavailable or in short supply, to confirm availability and investigate whether other suppliers of the substitutes are able to increase supply to cover the shortfall.

 We can ask sponsors of medicines included in the ARTG for further information on the availability of those medicines under section 31 of the Therapeutic Goods Act.